 Class IV (Separated Bikeway/Cycle Track): Class IV separated bikeways are often referred to as cycle tracks or protected bike lanes.
 Class IV facilities provide for the exclusive use of bicycles, and are separated from vehicular traffic by a physical barrier such as flexible posts, inflexible barriers, or parking.

-Currently no bikeways are provided in the Specific Plan area.
-However, planned bicycle facilities are shown in Figure 3-3, Bicycle Network, and are proposed on the following streets:
+Planned bicycle facilities are shown in Figure 3-3, Bicycle Network, and are proposed on the following streets:

 North-south: